open-contracting/european-union-support/output/content/eforms/operations.md

 ### Get the organization for a tenderer

-Get the Organization in `parties` whose `.id` is equal to the value of `ancestor::efac:TenderingParty/efac:Tenderer/cbc:ID`.
+Get the `Organization` object in the `parties` array whose `.id` is equal to the value of `ancestor::efac:TenderingParty/efac:Tenderer/cbc:ID`.
 If none exists yet:

 1. Add an `Organization` to `parties`
 1. Set its `.id` to the value of `ancestor::efac:TenderingParty/efac:Tenderer/cbc:ID`